 You've seen a real transformation in the last month.
 Your little one has changed from a tiny newborn into a more active -- and interactive -- baby with a budding personality.

-As she hits the big 1-month mark, here are just some of the new things she's able to do:
+As they hit the big 1-month mark, here are just some of the new things they are able to do:

 Week 4 Tips